yma11/substrait/site/docs/expressions/extended_expression.md

 ## Referred expression

-It will has one or more referred expression in this message and the referred expressions can be [Expression](https://github.com/substrait-io/substrait/blob/7f272f13f22cd5f5842baea42bcf7961e6251881/proto/substrait/algebra.proto) or [AggregateFunction](https://github.com/substrait-io/substrait/blob/7f272f13f22cd5f5842baea42bcf7961e6251881/proto/substrait/algebra.proto#L1170).
+It will has one or more referred expressions in this message and the referred expressions can be [Expression](https://github.com/substrait-io/substrait/blob/7f272f13f22cd5f5842baea42bcf7961e6251881/proto/substrait/algebra.proto) or [AggregateFunction](https://github.com/substrait-io/substrait/blob/7f272f13f22cd5f5842baea42bcf7961e6251881/proto/substrait/algebra.proto#L1170).
 More types of expression can be added for more scenarios.

+For multi expressions, user can translate them following same order as it occurs in original plan rel.
+But it does NOT require the consume side to handle it strictly in previous order.
+Only need to make sure columns in final output are organized in same order as defined in extended expression message.

 ## Function extensions